 1. The real estate market bubble exploded.
 You see, a bubble is an unrealistic estimation of prices.

-When everyone realized a good is overpriced, the price of the good (be it houses, shares, bonds, computers, or vegan recipe books, even though this later object should have even never had been given a price at first) suddenly drops in value.
+When everyone realized a good is overpriced, the price of the good (be it houses, shares, bonds, computers) suddenly drops in value.

 In our case, the bubble exploded when houses bought with subprimes flooded the market.

 2. Lehman collapsed: when a bank collapses, it is usually saved by the government.